kiranbakale/AMI-Readme/docs/environment_advanced_geo.md

 ### Ansible

 We will need to start by creating new inventories for a Geo deployment.
-For Geo we will require 3 inventories: `primary`, `secondary` and `all`.
+For Geo we will require 3 inventories: 1 for each site and 1 for all sites.
 It is recommended to store these in one parent folder to keep all the config together.

 ```bash
 ansible